|

 Based on the

-activities and polled opinions of those 15 years and older,
+activities and polled opinions of those 15 years and

-the outdoors and outdoor sports increase.
-When the
+driving, enjoying the outdoors and outdoor sports

-international travel show a sharp increase, as well as
+days, domestic and international travel show a sharp

-activities in the areas of self enrichment including family
+increase, as well as activities in the areas of self

-communication, reading, and studying.
+enrichment including family communication, reading, and

 Back